• Skip to primary navigation

 Child care worker tax deductions guide

-Firstly, if you are required to wear any branded clothing to work, this is tax deductible.
-This could include shirts, hats, pants or skirts.
-The general rule is if it’s company specific and not available to the general public, then it is tax deductible.
+If you’re required to wear any branded clothing to work, the purchase costs are tax deductible.
+This includes shirts, hats, pants or skirts.
+The general rule is if it’s company specific, then it is tax deductible.

-On the other hand, items that are available to the general public like plain black pants or a black skirt cannot be claimed, even if they’re required as part of your uniform by your employer.
+You cannot claim items that are available to the general public like plain black pants or a black skirt, even if they’re required as part of your uniform by your employer.

-You can also claim the laundry and cleaning costs of these clothes.
-Just keep track of how many washes you do per week.
-Then, the Etax return will do the maths for you to ensure you get the maximum claim.
+You can also claim laundry and cleaning costs for eligible work clothing.
+Keep track of how many washes you do per week and whether you washed these items separately or with other clothing.
+The Etax return will do the maths for you, to ensure you get the maximum claim.

 • Aprons